Greek market return, Fed minutes spur periphery debt rally

 ”Its a great success for Greece ... and now they have tangible evidence they can fund themselves in the market,’ said Michael Leister, a rates strategist at Commerzbank.

-Ireland too capitalised on demand, offloading 1 billion euros of 10-year bonds at auction.
-Portugal is scheduled to hold auctions this quarter as it looks to exit its EU/IMF bailout programme.
+Ireland too capitalized on demand, offloading 1 billion euros of 10-year bonds at auction.
+Portugal is scheduled to hold auctions this quarter as it looks to exit its EU/IMF bailout program.

 Portuguese and Spanish 10-year yields fell 4 basis points on the day to 3.90 and 3.17 percent respectively.
 Italian and Irish equivalents dipped 2 bps to 3.17 and 2.92 percent, respectively.